Phineas and Ferb season 3

-Recurring characters are across-the-street neighbor Isabella Garcia-Shapiro, the boys' mother and father Linda Flynn-Fletcher and Lawrence Fletcher, Major Monogram, Carl the Intern, Jeremy Johnson, Baljeet Tjinder, Buford Van Stomm, Stacy Hirano, and more.
+Recurring characters include across-the-street neighbor Isabella Garcia-Shapiro, the boys' mother and father Linda Flynn-Fletcher and Lawrence Fletcher, Major Monogram, Carl the Intern, Jeremy Johnson, Baljeet Tjinder, Buford Van Stomm, Stacy Hirano, and many more.

 Production

-The season was announced by Dan Povenmire and Jeff "Swampy" Marsh on June 9, 2009, and was confirmed two days later.
+The season was first teased by series creators Dan Povenmire and Jeff "Swampy" Marsh in a few interviews since April 12, 2009.
+News of this began appearing on June 7 of that year, and a press release about this confirmation was issued two days later.
+Production began in the summer of 2010, during the broadcast of the show's second season.
+Initial guest stars for the season were revealed on February 25, 2011, along with the announcement of its premiere.
+These included 30 Rock series creator Tina Fey, Wall Street lead actor Michael Douglas, Back to the Future star Michael J. Fox, and celebrity chef Jamie Oliver.

 Episodes

 Ratings

 All of the episodes have had positive reviews.
 The most viewed episode was "My Fair Goalie" with 4.7 million viewers, and the least watched episode was "Excaliferb" with 2.2 million viewers.